 Population study and data collection

 This study was approved by the Ethics Committee for research with humans of the Setor de Ciências da Saúde-Universidade Federal do Paraná (UFPR)/Brazil (Protocol no. 35872520.8.0000.0102) and all participants signed an informed consent form.
-Volunteers older than 18 years (393) were tested for COVID-19 by real-time reverse transcriptase-polymerase chain reaction (RT-qPCR) and 191 were positive.
-Blood samples and clinical-epidemiological data from the volunteers were collected from November 2020 to February 2021.
-The clinical-epidemiological data were collected by means of a semi-structured questionnaire.
-Venous blood was collected from each volunteer in a tube without anticoagulant and the serum was separated by centrifugation (2000 rpm for 2 min).
+Volunteers older than 18 years (n=393) were tested for COVID-19 by real-time reverse transcriptase-polymerase chain reaction (RT-qPCR) and 191 were positive.
+Blood samples and clinicoepidemiological data from the volunteers were collected from November 2020 to February 2021.
+The clinicoepidemiological data were collected by means of a semi-structured questionnaire.
+Venous blood was collected from each volunteer in a tube without anticoagulant and the serum was separated by centrifugation at 2000 rpm for 2 min.
 At this time, COVID-19 vaccines were not yet being applied in Brazil.
-The 191 individuals diagnosed as positive for COVID-19 by RT-qPCR were included in this study; all were residents of the municipality of Toledo/Paraná/Brazil.
-Serum samples were submitted to two different serological tests by enzyme-linked immunosorbent assay: A commercial test-Allserum EIA COVID19 IgG (MBiolog Diagnostics) and a test developed by UFPR/Setor Litoral[21].
-Both tests detect anti-nucleocapsid IgG, the secondary antibody is bound to Horseradish peroxidase, chromogenic substrate was Tetramethylbenzidine and absorbance reading was performed at 450 nm.
+The 191 individuals diagnosed as being positive for COVID-19 by RT-qPCR were included in this study; all were residents of the municipality of Toledo/Paraná/Brazil.
+Serum samples were subjected to two different serological tests by enzyme-linked immunosorbent assay, a commercial test-Allserum EIA COVID19 IgG (MBiolog Diagnostics) and a test developed by UFPR/Setor Litoral[21].
+Both tests detected anti-nucleocapsid IgG, the secondary antibody was bound to Horseradish peroxidase, chromogenic substrate was Tetramethylbenzidine and absorbance reading was performed at 450 nm.
 All assays were performed in duplicate and the manufacturers' recommendations were strictly followed; assays were analyzed by UV/Vis Multiskan Sky spectrometer (Thermo Fisher Scientific Inc.).

 Statistical analysis

-A database containing clinical-epidemiological characteristics and serological results was prepared.
+A database containing clinicoepidemiological characteristics and serological results was prepared.
 To perform multiple logistic regression, variables were selected by applying the P < 0.05 adjusted odds ratio criterion and using the Maximum likelihood estimation.
 The final model was obtained after testing for all possible multiple interactions with subsequent verification of model fit by the Hosmer & Lemeshow method.
 A receiver operating characteristic (ROC) curve was done to evaluate the ability of the model created to represent reality.

 RESULTS